 Before I get too far into this, I would recommend working with a healthcare professional when it comes to inverting.
 I have had a lot of success, but my chiropractor walked me through it step-by-step.
 There are differing opinions on inversion, but I will tell you when I did it correctly, it certainly helped me.

-I own a Teeter inversion table, so the instructions here will be based on my particular table.
+I own a Teeter FitSpine X3 Inversion Table, so the instructions here will be based on that particular table.
 Although there definitely should be similarities to other brands as well.

 Adjustments to inversion table